IngoHHacks/DemonBluffWebInterface/README.md

 The order of tags does not matter, but they must be directly after [unknown] or the character role.
 When writing a parser, you must ignore unknown tags to allow for future extensions.

+### Disguises (Bluffs)
+Characters can be disguised (bluffing) as another character.
+This is denoted by writing the real character role followed by the bluff role separated by a `|` character.
+Example: `minion|bishop` means the character is a Minion disguised as a Bishop.
+If no disguise is defined, the character may be considered as real or as a disguise unless the `#never_disguised` tag is present.

 ### Solution File Format
 Solutions files are much simpler.
 They only contain a list of real character roles in clockwise order starting from the game's #1 position.
 If the real role is the same as the character's bluff, it is denoted as `[real]`.
 If a character is corrupted, it is tagged with `#corrupted`.
 Comments can be added with '#' at the start of a line.
 Example: